Appendix C — Appendix for Chapter 28

 Figure C.1: 3D plot of bivariate normal distribution

-In Figure C.2, we plot the scatter plots of random draws obtained from bivariate normal distributions that have different correlation coefficients.
+In Figure C.2, we plot the scatter plots of random draws obtained from the bivariate normal distributions that have different correlation coefficients.
 The correlation coefficient \(\rho\) takes values from \(\{-0.8, 0, 0.4, 0.8\}\).
 The scatter plots show the relationship between \(X\) and \(Y\) for different values of \(\rho\).
 As \(\rho\) gets larger in absolute value, the points in the scatter plot become more aligned along the line \(y=x\) or \(y=-x\).

 # Create a 2x2 subplot for the plots